zachlevy/learning-react/README.md

 ## User Experience / Design / UI

 ### Palette
 The site has no strict palette.
 It uses many subtle patterns on gradient backgrounds. [uigradients.com](uigradients.com) is a good source for new gradient backgrounds.
+Patterns are used in addition to gradients.

+### Subtle Patterns
 Patterns are made manually in photoshop, possible inspiration from [subtlepatterns](https://www.toptal.com/designers/subtlepatterns/).
+They are `.png` files in `public/subtle_patterns/`.

 ## Wikipedia Proxy
 The wikipedia proxy is set with the environment variable `REACT_APP_WIKIPEDIA_URL`.
 It is a proxy layer between the user and the Wikipedia embeds so that we can insert some javascript into the page to manipulate and track the user's interactions.